rogeriomoura/dnd-grimoire/memory-bank/progress.md

    - The current UI is functional but basic
    - Limited feedback during loading states
-   - Print layout could be improved for better usability
+   - PDF export layout could be improved for better usability

 3. **Feature Gaps**